-One can start with the cash from the operations but paying a special attention on the Cash from Investing activities, (Purchase of property, plant and equipment) as this forms the CAPEX which the company plans in the coming few years.
+One can start with the cash from the operations but pay special attention to the Cash from Investing activities, (Purchase of property, plant, and equipment) as this forms the CAPEX which the company plans in the coming few years.

 Arriving at the Free Cash Flow to Firm:

 To arrive at the Free Cash Flow to the Firm we need to first have a look at the formula.

 As we can see in the formula, most of the data has already been fore-casted.
 Let’s discuss the forecasted year FY19E:

 First, we take Earnings before Interest & taxes from the Forecasted P&L statements which is, in this case, Rs 359.72 Crs.
 We then subtract the 21% taxes for the year.
 Generally, taxes can be considered at a constant rate.

 Following the post-tax EBIT of Rs 284.18 Crs, we add back the Non-cash charges (depreciation or amortization) to the EBIT.
 For the fore-casted period, we had already done that while doing the P&L statements.
 Thus, from there we get the forecasted depreciation and amortization charges of Rs 59.21 Crs.

 Then comes the changes in the working capital which represent the Current Assets and Current Liabilities.
 We can get the fore-casted Current Assets and Current Liabilities from the fore-casted Balance Sheet.
 We find out the working capital (CA minus CL) for the preceding year (FY18) as well as for the forecasted year.
 Then we get the change in the working capital for the year FY19E which comes at Rs 59.21 Crs. .